gear-foundation/gear-wiki/docs/api/vouchers.md

 })
 ```

-### Check that the voucher exists for a particular user and program
+### Check Voucher Existence

-The `api.voucher.exists` method returns a boolean value indicates whether the voucher exists or not.
+The `api.voucher.exists` method verifies the existence of a voucher for a specific user and program.
+It returns a boolean value indicating whether the voucher exists.

 ```javascript
 const voucherExists = await api.voucher.exists(accountId, programId)
 ```

-### Get all voucher for an account
+### Retrieve All Vouchers for an Account

-The `api.voucher.getAllForAccount` method returns an object whose key is the voucher id and value is an array of programs for which the voucher can be used.
+The `api.voucher.getAllForAccount` method retrieves an object in which the key is the voucher ID and the value is an array of programs for which the voucher can be utilized.

 ```javascript
 const allVouchers = await api.voucher.getAllForAccount(accountId);
 ```